 17. Open the case and stand it upright.
 The short piece with the tab should be on the bottom.
 The tab should be on the inside of the case.
 Note where it touches the back, and sew a mate there as well.
 Visit her site for more.

 8 Small Sewing Projects for Traveling >>

-Do you prefer using your phone or desktop computer?
+Do you prefer using your phone or desktop computer for web browsing?

 Let us know!